Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 #### The Kubernetes Client

-`kubectl` is a command-line tool used to interact with the Kubernetes API and is used to manage Kubernetes objects such as pods and also monitor the overall health of the cluster.
+`kubectl` is a command-line tool used to interact with the Kubernetes API.
+It is used to manage Kubernetes objects and also helps us monitor the health of the cluster.

 We can check a cluster version using: